timeoxide/coresep/docs/invoking-command.md

 const result = await invoke("myCommand", model);
 ```

 The model is optional.
-If you pass a model, it will be passed to your command's handler.
+If used, it will be passed to your command's handler.

-`invoke` function accepts two generics:
+The `invoke` function accepts two generics:

 ```typescript
 const model: TModel = {};